Skip to Main Content

 What does a film director do?

-Here is the breakdown.
-A film director in Japan leads the creative vision within one of the world's most revered filmmaking cultures.
-Supported by the J-LOC subsidy (up to 50% rebates), directors here work across live-action features, anime-influenced shoots, and the growing global co-productions sector at Toho and Toei studios.
+A film director in Japan leads the creative vision within one of the world's most revered film cultures.
+The J-LOC grant backs them with rebates up to 50%.
+Directors here work across live-action features, anime-influenced shoots, and the growing global co-production scene at Toho and Toei studios.

 What skills should a director have?